Steel and Equipment Shipping from Vietnam

 Why Work with SVC Marine for Steel and Equipment Shipping

-SVC Marine is a Vietnam-based marine services and shipbroking company with practical experience in vessel operation, ship repair, drydock coordination, port attendance, owner’s representation and cargo-related shipping support.
+SVC Marine is a Vietnam-based marine services and shipbroking company with practical experience in vessel operation, ship repair, drydock supervision, port attendance, owner’s representation and cargo-related shipping support.
 This allows us to approach steel and equipment shipping from both commercial and operational perspectives.

 Our steel and equipment shipping support is suitable for clients who need: